signalfx/signalfx-agent/docs/monitors/http.md

 TLS information will automatically be fetched if applicable (from base URL or redirection).

-The configuration will be applied to every requests URLs from configured list so you need to instance multiple times this monitor for different behavior.
+The configuration will be applied to every requests URLs from configured list so you need to instance multiple times this monitor for different behavior on multiple URLs.

 ## Configuration